emu-russia/dmgcpu/idu.md

 To make the movements between registers and IDU clearer, here is a short description (the process is quite confusing with inverters).

 - The value on the cbus/dbus contains a `~val` of register (register `q` output inversion).
-- This value is stored on the BusKeeper (tranparent DLatch).
+- This value is stored on the BusKeeper (transparent DLatch).
 From the BusKeeper inverted value of `~val` as `val` is fed to the IDU.
 - At the output of the IDU the value is fed to the adl/adh buses as `val`.
 - There is an inverter on the register input that loads `~val` into the register.
 - The register input has the feature that it is in a floating state between CLK6 and CLK7 (the register input is a transparent DLatch)